St. Mary's Episcopal Church, Wayne PA

 We meet every First Thursday of the month at 6:30pm in the Navajo Room, all welcome to observe.

 The Women of St. Mary's sponsored a Harvest Fall Food Fest this year and what an occasion it was!
 The Merry Men made yummy funnel cakes and brats outdoors, while indoors there were new and interesting foods to try.
 There were soup ingredients in a jar, overnight oatmeal in jars, and cookie mixes, too.
 We found pesto and pickles, relishes and jams, some of them perennial favorites.
 Erlis and Ellen entertained us with piano duets!
-There was hot and cold drinks and mountains of desserts.
+There were hot and cold drinks and mountains of desserts.
 We are sorry if you missed this extravaganza—and hope you were able to take home a prepared casserole for dinner!
 Thank you everyone that joined us!